aeakoski/thermalMap/README.md

 ## IGC analysis
 I found a library to analyse igc files that return the info i would like to store in the db, such as position of the thermal and its vertical velocity.
 Credit to: XXX

+`extr.py` keeps track of the latest downloaded file by saving its current id to the file `where.txt`.
+So if python crashes, the program can start downloading files again where it left off

+`extr.py` uses linear algebra in 3 dimensions to figure out where the thermal has originated on the ground to account for the pilots drifting due to wind.
+It is theese coordinates that are stored in the db

 ## Database & Storage
 Elasticsearch database can only be accessed by server an only accepts connections from localhost.